teleprint-me/w3rw/docs/ABI.md

 AbstractClient(messenger: AbstractMessenger)
 ```

+The AbstractClient is a Facade.
+It simplifies requests by unifying I/O except where I/O may be implementation specific.
+This makes it possible to manage multiple clients by utilizing identical I/O.

-- AbstractClient defines the Middleware API used for simplifying complicated REST API requests.
+- AbstractClient defines the Middleware API used for simplifying complicated requests.
 - This object is returned by executing the method `AbstractFactory.get_client(key: str, secret: str)`

 _Note: This is the class you'll want to use if you're interested in implementing multiple REST API's._